beckoningstranger/pp3-mastermind/README.md

   * There were a couple of issues when I wanted to add the possibility to start new games after winning or losing, before the game simply exited.
 A Code Institute mentor pointed out that I did not simply call main() at the end of my code and that had loops in place where main() could be called from two different points.
     \
-  At this point the function that's now play_game() was my main() and I had more code at the root level.
-Renaming my main() to play_game(), wrapping the code that was not part of any functions into main() and fixing how I called main() solved the problem.
+  At that point the function that's now play_game() was my main() and there was more code at the root level.
+Renaming my main() to play_game(), wrapping the code that was not part of any functions into main() and only calling main() once, at the very end of the file, solved the problem.

+  * There were multiple issues where the game would exit unexpectedly because I had not implemented good input validation.
+One example is when the game asks how long the generated code is supposed to be it would throw value and type errors when the user would enter letters because the input is immediately processed by the int() function.
+This was solved with try and except:
+    ```py
+    try:
+        code_length = int(input("How long do you want the color code "
+                                "to be?
+(3-7) "))
+        # try will catch input that's a string or multiple numbers, but not
+        # numbers that are outside the specified range.
+This if-statement will.
+        if code_length <= 2 or code_length >= 8:
+            code_length = "error"
+    except (TypeError, ValueError):
+        code_length = "error"
+    ```
+    It later checks whether any of the input is equal to "error" and loops back if it is.

 ## Known Bugs